rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 !!! note
     Keep in mind that if the jump box is down you will not be able to log into the network devices.
 If you use `ssh -v` you will see these messages:

-    debug1: Reading configuration data /Users/mhubbard/.ssh/config
+    - debug1: Reading configuration data /Users/mhubbard/.ssh/config
-    debug1: /Users/mhubbard/.ssh/config line 4: Skipping Host block because of negated match for 192.168.10.223
+    - debug1: /Users/mhubbard/.ssh/config line 4: Skipping Host block because of negated match for 192.168.10.223
-    debug1: /Users/mhubbard/.ssh/config line 18: Applying options for *
+    - debug1: /Users/mhubbard/.ssh/config line 18: Applying options for *

-    You can comment out the ProxyJump 192.168.10.223 line in the configuration with a # symbol
+    You can comment out the ProxyJump 192.168.10.223 line in the configuration with a # symbol until the jump box is back online.

 ### References Wild Cards